Orvis Clearwater Combo Review: Long-Term Update

 Man Makes Fire is reader-supported.
 When you buy gear using retail links on our site, we may earn an affiliate commission that helps pay for our work.
 Learn more.

 The Orvis Clearwater Fly Rod and Reel Outfit is one of the best fly fishing combos available today — and has been for years.
-However, Orvis just completely redeveloped the Clearwater lineup for 2019.
+In fact, Orvis has been offering its taper-specific Clearwater series of fly rods and reels for five years.

 This photo shows the 9-foot, 5-weight Orvis Clearwater fly rod and Clearwater II Reel on a river bank.

-The Clearwater Fly Rod and Reel Outfit comes in a mind-boggling 20 different configurations for both freshwater and saltwater use.
-That’s a lot of options — most entry-to-midrange level combos come in just a handful of the most common sizes and weights.
+The Clearwater Fly Rod and Reel Outfit comes in a mind-boggling 17 different configurations for both freshwater and saltwater use — and even more if you count the two-handed versions.
+That’s a lot of options.
+Most entry-to-midrange level combos come in just a handful of the most common sizes and weights.

 Let’s start with the Clearwater rods.
-According to Orvis, the company learned from the development of its high-end Helios 3D and 3F fly rods . . . and wanted to redevelop its Clearwater rods with some of the same design principles.
+According to Orvis, the company learned from the development of its high-end Helios fly rods . . . and wanted to redevelop its Clearwater rod series with some of the same design principles.

-The result is whole new set of Clearwater rods that are purpose-built for the type of fishing they’ll most likely be used for.
+The result is a set of Clearwater rods that are purpose-built for the type of fishing they’ll most likely be used for.
 For instance, the previous generation of Clearwater rods all had the same basic taper no matter what length and fly line weight they were made for.
-This means a 4-weight fly rod essentially cast and fished similar to an 8-weight fly rod — the 8w was just heavier and more powerful.
+This means a 4-weight fly rod essentially cast and fished similar to an 8-weight fly rod.
+The 8w was just heavier and more powerful.

-Better yet, all 20 of the new Clearwater rods are backed by a 25-year Orvis guarantee: If you break your rod, Orvis will fix it.
+Better yet, all of the Clearwater Series rods are backed by a 25-year Orvis guarantee: If you break your rod, Orvis will fix it.
 That’s just outstanding for a rod in this price range.

 This photo shows a close-up of the Orvis Clearwater II Fly Reel.

-The softer tip on the 9’5w Clearwater Rod complements the smooth drag of the Clearwater II Reel when the fight is on!
+The softer tip on the 9’5w Clearwater Rod complements the smooth drag of the Clearwater Large Arbor Reel when a fish is on!

 Still, what I can tell is you that I could get decent distance out of the Clearwater with heavy flies — I just had to be deliberate and firm with my casting stroke.

 I caught a few nice cutthroat with my nymph rig, then spotted a some fish feeding on mayflies.
-I switched to a dry and instantly hooked a scrappy 15-incher on the first cast — about 45 feet out to the feeding lane.
-Can’t argue with that kind of accuracy and result.
+So I switched to a dry and instantly hooked a scrappy 15-incher on the first cast — about 45 feet out to the feeding lane.
+I was able to deliver very good accuracy at that distance.
+And I can’t argue with the result!
 The next fish was bigger but was quite a bit farther out.
 No problem.
 I made the cast, hooked him, had him on for about three seconds, and lost him.
 Not the rod’s fault, though.

 Why am I telling this story?
 After a few hours of fishing, the Clearwater rod was doing what I expected.
-Sure, not every cast was awesome, but I’m not awesome every cast myself.
-For most people, most of the time, the Clearwater rod will be able to get the job done and they’ll enjoy using it.
+I believe most people will be effective with it and enjoy fly fishing with it.

 This photo shows a closeup of the Orvis Clearwater II Fly Reel.

-The new Clearwater II Reel is slightly lighter and sports a gray finish to complement the Clearwater Rod.
+The new Clearwater Large Arbor Reel is slightly lighter and sports a matte gray finish to complement the Clearwater Rod.

-While the Clearwater rod casts better than most at this price range, the new Clearwater II Reel really caught my attention.
+While the Clearwater rod casts better than most at this price range, the new Clearwater Large Arbor Reel really caught my attention.
 I like this reel.
 It feels surprisingly solid.
-The subtle click sounds are spot-on perfect.
+The click drag knob feels great and delivers confidence in when I adjust it.

-The Rulon-to-stainless stacked disc drag system is surprisingly smooth.
-When priced separately, the Orvis Clearwater II Reel comes in at $89-98, which delivers an excellent price-to-value ratio.
+The carbon-to-stainless stacked disc drag system itself is surprisingly smooth.
+When priced separately, the Orvis Clearwater Large Arbor Reel comes in at $98-119, which delivers an excellent price-to-value ratio.

 You get a large arbor design that is better for reeling line in faster than older, more traditional reels.
 The die-cast construction is airy and lightweight.

-Interestingly, the new Clearwater II doesn’t appear significantly different from the previous generation: The die-cast aluminum frame is slightly modernized, the drag nob is simplified, and the color is a fresh charcoal gray.
+Interestingly, the new Clearwater Large Arbor Reel doesn’t appear significantly different from the previous generation.
+Orvis modernized the die-cast aluminum frame, simplified the drag nob, and moved to a matte gray color.
 It weighs just a tenth of an ounce less.
-The older black Clearwater reel was a good reel and I liked it — but the Orvis’ designers clearly knew how to tweak a good thing to make it better.
+The older black Clearwater reel was a good reel and I liked it.
+Still, the Orvis’ designers clearly knew how to tweak a good thing to make it better.

-All-in-all, the Orvis Clearwater Rod and Reel Outfit delivers quality and fishability well above its midrange price point, making the Clearwater Outfit a can’t-go-wrong combo for most fly fishers.
-The cost is a bit more than the true entry-level Orvis Encounter Outfit, but the improvements to the Clearwater make the bump more than a fair trade.
+All-in-all, the Orvis Clearwater Fly Rod Outfit delivers quality and fishability well above its midrange price point, making the Clearwater Outfit a can’t-go-wrong combo for most fly fishers.
+The cost is more than the true entry-level Orvis Encounter Outfit, but the Clearwater’s improvements make the bump a fair trade.
 Plus, the Orvis 25-year warranty is outstanding.
 Highly recommended.

 Get the Gear: